 By Wei Si Nic Yiu

 Wei Si Nic Yiu is a PhD student in Gender Studies and a Graduate Student Researcher at CSW.
-She was the recipient of CSW’s Irving and Jean Stone Recruitment Fellowship in 2018.
+They were the recipient of CSW’s Irving and Jean Stone Recruitment Fellowship in 2018.